Could you Save a Life? Talk to us TODAY to Join

 CPR demonstration while helping at Rutland County Fair:

-In cases of heart attack it has been identified that early intervention can result in a significant improvement in prognosis.
+In cases of heart attack – which can frequently lead to cardiac arrest – it has been identified that early intervention can result in a significant improvement in prognosis.
 First Responders provide support to the regular Ambulance Service by attending serious and life threatening 999 calls in and around the community to provide the earliest possible intervention for patients in the first few minutes until the arrival of an Ambulance.

 By attending cardiac arrests in their local area Community First Responders can provide defibrillation within these golden minutes and so improve the survival rate of patients.